 (3) This uses the trine of traditional astrology, but what it is setting off is the original conjunction, square, or opposition of the set.
 In terms of harmonics, when the sun progresses to 30° further from the sun than it started out, it forms new sets in all the harmonic charts (conjunctions in the 2nd, 6th, and 10th charts; oppositions in the 4th, 8th, and 12th charts; applying squares in the 1st, 5th, and 9th charts, and separating squares in the 5th 7th, and applying squares in the 3rd, 7th, and 11th charts).
 A progressed trine of the sun to the original sun square pluto forms conjunctions in the 1st, 7th, and 10th charts of the progressed harmonic sun with the original harmonic pluto.
 But, of course, progressed harmonic pluto has also changed a little bit from its original position, so there may be several conjunctions spread over several years.
 All the rest of the aspects formed by solar arc sun to pluto are trines and sextiles, which are not used in sets.

-(3) Son 1 does have a trine of sun and pluto.
-It produces a set only in his 1st chart, where sun and pluto are conjunct.
+(3) Son 1 does have a trine (120 degrees) of sun and pluto, but trines are not recognized as valid with this method.
+If close by degree, however, they will produce valid sets (conjunction, square, or opposition) in half (six) of the harmonic charts.
+Son 1's sun/pluto trine produces a set only in his 1st chart, where sun and pluto are conjunct.
 Harmonic sun is at 8 Scorpio 48, while harmonic pluto is at 4 Scorpio 45.
-After the 1st chart, the separation is too wide to consider them part of the same set.
+After the 1st chart, degree of separation between sun and pluto produced by harmonics are too wide to be valid.

 (4) A planet must co-rule at least one-third of a house to be considered a viable co-ruler.